Feature-Based Software Design Pattern Detection: Study Design

 \subsubsection{Model Building}

-We build a Java embedded n-gram model representation, by applying the \textit{Word2Vec} algorithm~\citep{Baroni:2014} on the SSLR representation of the corpus.
-Word2Vec is a method to build distributed representation of words based on their contexts that works in two alternative fashions: \begin{itemize} \item the \textit{Continuous Bag-of-Words} (CBOW) model, which predicts the target word from source context words, and \item the Skip-Gram model, which does the inverse and predicts source context words from the target words. \end{itemize} The CBOW model (also called the CBOW architecture or Vector Model) is meant for learning relationships between pairs of words.
+We build a Java embedded n-gram model representation, by applying the \textit{Word2Vec} algorithm~\citep{Baroni:2014} on the SSLR representation of the DPD$_F$ corpus generated in the preprocessing step.
+Word2Vec is a method to build distributed representation of words based on their contexts that works in two alternative fashions: that are the \textit{Continuous Bag-of-Words} (CBOW) model, which predicts the target word from source context words, and the Skip-Gram model, which does the inverse and predicts source context words from the target words.

+The CBOW model (also called the CBOW architecture or Vector Model) is meant for learning relationships between pairs of words.
 In the CBOW model, context is represented by multiple words for a given target word~\citep{Mitchell:2008}.
 For example, we could use \textit{`cat'} and \textit{`tree'} as context words and \textit{`climbed'} as the target word.
+The Skip-gram model architecture, on the other hand, predicts the source context words (surrounding words) given a target word (the centre word).

-We create a Word Space Model of n-grams extracted from the content inside the Java source code files using the source code features.
-We treat these files as it were a natural language document, extracting the n-grams by segmenting the names of the most salient elements i.e., classes and methods etc., and consider them as words in the document.
+Hence, we create a Word Space Model of n-grams extracted from the content of the Java source code files using the source code features.
+We treat these files as if it was a natural language document, extracting the n-grams by segmenting the names of the most salient elements i.e., classes and methods etc., and consider them as words in the document.
 We then run the Word2Vec algorithm on the dataset to construct a high-dimensional representation of these n-grams, i.e., each n-gram is paired with a high-dimensional vector in a continuous dense space.
-The vector representing the n-grams occurring in a Java class are composed by averaging them and the resulting vector is concatenated to the features extracted from the Java class with previous methods.
+The vectors representing the n-grams occurring in a Java class are composed by averaging them and the resulting vector is concatenated to the features extracted from the Java class with previous methods.